ankaAR/bestiario5e/_creatures/mormesk-the-wraith.md

 ### Actions

-***Life Drain.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 ft., one creature.
-Hit: 16 (3d8 + 3) necrotic damage, and the target must succeed on a DC 13 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken.
+***Life Drain.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), una criatura.
+Impacto: 16 (3d8 + 3) necrotic damage, and the target must succeed on a DC 13 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken.
 If this attack reduces the target's hit point maximum to 0, the target dies.
 This reduction to the target's hit point maximum lasts until the target finishes a long rest.